Are you a practical idealist, prepared to incorporate your spiritual practice into your action life?

 - Coaching in Advanced Reconciliation Leadership 8 hours.

-- The United Nations and the Harmonization of Nations 8 hours
+- The United Nations and the Harmonization of Nations or equivalent local or national syllabus 8 hours

 - Practicum 10 hours.